Sato-Tate Distributions of Catalan Curves

 where $\mathscr B^d(A)=(H^{2d}(A,\mathbb Q)\cap H^{d,d}(A))\otimes \mathbb C$ is the $\mathbb C$-span of Hodge cycles of codimension $d$ on $A$.
 Furthermore, we define the ring where $\mathscr D^d(A)$ is the $\mathbb C$-span of classes of intersection of $d$-divisors.
 This is the subring of $\mathscr B^*(A)$ generated by the divisor classes, i.e. generated by $\mathscr B^1(A)$.
 In general, it is known that we have containment $\mathscr D^*(A) \subseteq \mathscr B^*(A)$, and we say that an abelian variety $A$ is \textbf{nondegenerate} if we have equality, i.e. $\mathscr D^*(A) = \mathscr B^*(A)$ (see \cite{Aoki2002}).
 Furthermore, an abelian variety $A$ is said to be \textbf{stably nondegenerate} if, for any integer $k\geq 1$, $\mathscr D^*(A^k) = \mathscr B^*(A^k)$ \cite{Aoki2002,Hazama89}.
 If $\mathscr B^*(A)$ is not generated by the divisor classes $\mathscr B^1(A)$, i.e. $\mathscr D^*(A) \not= \mathscr B^*(A)$, then $A$ is said to be \textbf{degenerate}.
 The additional Hodge cycles that are not generated by divisor classes are referred to as \textbf{exceptional cycles} or \textbf{exceptional classes} (see, for example, \cite{Murty1984}).

 While nondegeneracy extends to powers of stably nondegenerate abelian varieties, it does not necessarily apply to products of nonisogenous varieties.
 For example, Shioda demonstrates in \cite{Shioda82} that the Jacobian of the genus 4 curve $y^2=x^9-1$ is degenerate, though it is the product of two simple, nondegenerate varieties.
-Aoki proves in \cite{Aoki2004} that generalized Catalan curves $C_{p^\mu,q^\nu}:y^{q^\nu}=x^{p^\mu}-1$, where $(\mu,\nu)\not=(1,1)$, also exhibit this phenomenon: each of the factors are nondegenerate but $C_{p^\mu,q^\nu}$ is itself degenerate.
+Aoki proves in \cite{Aoki2004} that generalized Catalan curves $C_{p^\mu,q^\nu}:y^{q^\nu}=x^{p^\mu}-1$, where $(\mu,\nu)\not=(1,1)$, also exhibit this phenomenon: each of the factors of the Jacobian are nondegenerate but $\Jac(C_{p^\mu,q^\nu})$ is itself degenerate.
 Hazama explains in \cite{Hazama89} that this can occur when one of the simple factors is of type-IV in the Albert's classification.